jinwookjungs/datc_robust_design_flow/README.md

 # DATC Robust Design Flow
+Last updated: Tue Jun  5 12:46:18 KST 2018

+## Notes
+This repository is currently under construction.
+Also, we are currently **not** providing the individual point tool binaries.

+## Introduction
 In recent years, there has been a slew of design automation contests and released benchmarks.
 Past examples include ISPD place & route contests, DAC placement contests, timing analysis contests at TAU, and CAD contests at ICCAD.